Sunday, 31 October 2010

 These are the best brownies I've ever made.
 I used my favourite Delia recipe as a base and then added sliced snickers and some deep dark 85% chocolate to counteract the sweetness.

 I made these for a friend's birthday.
 I had one that fell apart to check I wasn't poisoning him (essential, obviously).
-I really didn't want to give them away - though my waistline is very glad I did.
+I really didn't want to give them away.

 I adore the chewy edges, especially where the snicker has melted.
 They're fudgy, soft and rich inside.
 The flavours are gorgeous: sweet chocolate, caramel, peanuts and then the complementary dark chocolate and a hint of fleur de sel.